madskristensen/WebCompiler/README.md

 - Minify the compiled output
 - Minification options for each language is customizable
 - Shows a watermark when opening a generated file
+- Shortcut to compile all specified files in solution

 ### Getting started